The GALAH survey: tracing the Galactic disk with Open Clusters

 \section{Acknowledgements}

 This work is based on data acquired through the Australian Astronomical Observatory, under programmes: A/2019A/01 (Hierarchical star formation in Ori OB1), A/2014A/25, A/2015A/19, A2017A/18 (The GALAH survey); A/2015A/03, A/2015B/19, A/2016A/22, A/2016B/12, A/2017A/14 (The K2-HERMES K2-follow-up program); A/2016B/10 (The HERMES-TESS program); A/2015B/01 (Accurate physical parameters of Kepler K2 planet search targets); S/2015A/012 (Planets in clusters with K2).
 We acknowledge the traditional owners of the land on which the AAT stands, the Gamilaraay people, and pay our respects to elders past and present.
 LS and AIK acknowledge financial support from the Australian Research Council (discovery Project 170100521) and from the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
 Y.S.T. is grateful to be supported by the NASA Hubble Fellowship grant HST-HF2-51425.001 awarded by the Space Telescope Science Institute.
-A.~R.~C. is supported in part by the Australian Research Council through a Discovery Early Career Researcher Award (DE190100656).
+TCG acknowledges support by the Spanish Ministry of Science, Innovation and University (MICIU/FEDER, UE) through grants RTI2018-095076-B-C21 and the Institute of Cosmos Sciences University of Barcelona (ICCUB, Unidad de Excelencia \textit{Mar\'{\i}a de Maeztu}) through grant CEX2019-000918-M. A.~R.~C. is supported in part by the Australian Research Council through a Discovery Early Career Researcher Award (DE190100656).
 SLM and DZ acknowledge the support of the Australian Research Council through grant DP180101791.
 MA has been supported by the Australian Research Council (projects FL110100012 and DP150100250).
 TTG acknowledges financial support from the Australian Research Council (ARC) through an Australian Laureate Fellowship awarded to JBH.